Pleural Mesothelioma

 Triage

-3. Measure volume (for pleura-only specimens): There is a graduated cylinder in the gross room, that can be filled with water to a designated volume.
-Submerge the specimen, and record the amount of water displacement.
+5. Measure volume for main resection specimen (all pieces collectively).
+There is a graduated cylinder in the gross room.
+Fill it with water to a designated volume.
+Submerge the specimen and record the amount of water displacement.

-11. In all cases, measure thickness of pleura (range) and any discrete nodules (state maximum thickness measurement), and estimate what percent of pleura is involved (is the tumor a discrete focus or diffuse entity).
+13. In all cases, measure thickness of pleura (range) and any discrete nodules (state maximum thickness measurement).
+Estimate what percent of pleura is involved (is the tumor a discrete focus or diffuse entity?).

 14. Fix in formalin overnight.